Northern Arizona University: Tuition and fees

-The average cost of tuition and fees for a full-time, Arizona resident undergraduate student for the 2022–2023 school year is $12,274 and $26,286 for out-of-state undergraduates.
+The average cost of tuition and fees for a full-time, Arizona resident undergraduate student for the 2023–24 school year is $12,652 and $28,900 for out-of-state undergraduates.
 NAU also participates in the Western Undergraduate Exchange Program, which offers lower tuition rates for students from the Western United States.
-For 2022–23, WUE tuition and fees are $16,536.
+For 2023–24, WUE tuition and fees are $18,328.
 NAU is also part of two programs, the Western Regional Graduate program and the Professional Student Exchange Program, that allow approved graduate students from other Western states to pay in-state tuition.

 NAU's Access2Excellence (A2E) initiative, announced in April 2022 by President José Luis Cruz Rivera, will provide a tuition-free undergraduate college education for every Arizona resident with a household income of $65,000 or below, assuring tuition will be fully covered by scholarships and financial aid.
+A2E also covers the cost of tuition for members of 22 federally recognized Arizona tribes, regardless of income or residency.
 Approximately 50 percent of Arizona households currently meet this financial threshold.
-These changes take effect in fall 2023 for first-year and transfer students who attend NAU in Flagstaff or at one of the university's sites throughout Arizona.